kwcityhk/hkupop-legco/README.md

 # Using hkupop-legco spss datasets

+* Quick sampling

+    - Assume you have install the pspp (or spss!)
+    - see a green bar, on the right see the green button
+        - clone or just download the zip files
+    - under the pspp-run there is a sample
+    - run that
+    - it should tell you how to recode e.g. the age to group and do tabulation
+    - learn spss (or pspp)

 * Purpose

     A personal study on the hkupopy web site contained Legco exit-poll and rolling survey results.